Who can attend Model UN Camp?

 We do this because these programs had impact on our lives.

-Simply, we do it because we love it.
+Simply, we do this because we love it.

 What are the camp's sleeping arrangements?